Cunningham scandal

-The Cunningham scandal is a U.S. political scandal in which defense contractors paid bribes to members of Congress and officials in the U.S. Defense Department, in return for political favors in the form of federal contracts.
+The Cunningham scandal was a U.S. political scandal in which defense contractors paid bribes to members of Congress and officials in the U.S. Defense Department, in return for political favors in the form of federal contracts.
 Most notable amongst the recipients of the bribes was California Congressman Duke Cunningham who pleaded guilty to receiving over $2.3 million in bribes.
 The primary defense contractors were Mitchell Wade (owner of MZM) and Brent R. Wilkes (owner of ADCS Inc.).

 Bribery scandal details

 Mitchell Wade

 In June 2005 it was revealed that Wade had bought Cunningham's house in Del Mar for $1,675,000.
 A month later, Wade placed it back on the market where it remained unsold for 8 months until the price was reduced to $975,000.
 Cunningham was a member of the Defense Appropriations Subcommittee; soon after the purchase, Wade began to receive tens of millions of dollars' worth of defense and intelligence contracts.

 Later in June, it was further reported that the yacht that Cunningham lived on while he was in Washington was owned by Wade, and that Cunningham was paying only for maintenance, not rent.
 The Federal Bureau of Investigation launched an investigation regarding the real estate transaction.
-Cunningham's home, MZM's Corporate Offices and Wade's home were all simultaneously raided by a number of federal agencies with warrants on July 1, 2005.
+Cunningham's home, MZM's corporate offices, and Wade's home were all simultaneously raided by a number of federal agencies with warrants on July 1, 2005.

 The money and favors provided to Cunningham were in exchange for helping win Pentagon work.
 "Government procurement records show that MZM, which Wade started in 1993, did not report any revenue from prime contract awards until 2003", but starting in May 2002 they were awarded contracts in the tens of millions of dollars which then grew to well over $150 million.

 "Prosecutors also laid out a second, separate conspiracy in which Wade was alleged to have paid bribes to a Defense Department official and other employees in return for their help in awarding contracts to his company.
 Wade pleaded guilty to this scheme as well.
 The Pentagon employees were not named in court filings."

 On April 27, 2006, Scot J. Patrow, writing for The Wall Street Journal, reported prosecutors were investigating whether other members of Congress or their staff received the services of prostitutes provided at Cunningham's request by Mitchell Wade.
 Patrow also reported that Brent R. Wilkes had indicated that he would fight any charges.
 Wade implicated Wilkes in the prostitution scheme.